(originally posted 2016)

 - pecans pieces , craisins, or raisins for eyes

-- For eyes, cut two circles from apple slices; place on top of Brie as eyes.
+For eyes, cut two circles from apple slices or use sliced almonds; place on top of Brie as eyes.
 Top each circle with a dried cranberry, raisins, or pecan pieces.
 Serve warm with apple slices and crackers.

 Puff pastry comes with 2 sheets of dough.
 Brie comes in either 8 ounce wheels or 16 ounce wheels.
 For a 16 ounce wheel you will need 2 sheets.
 If you use an 8 ounce wheel you will only need 1 sheet of puff pastry.
 Use the trimmed dough, roll it out and cut strips for the mummy.
 If you have too much puff pastry dough layered it won't bake all the way through so make sure you roll it thin enough.